-Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista,
+Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista, Dowell, Graham, Yarnall and Ekins.
+Voting against: Nil.

 10.2 Draft LEP Steering Committee

 A MOTION WAS MOVED that Council form a steering committee as an advisory panel for council staff on the submissions received on the draft LEP and that the steering committee be made up of appropriate people from the NSW Farmers Association, The Department of Agriculture and the Environmental Defenders Office (EDO).